sbravo15/core-code-from-scratch-readme/README.md

 Code Wars Challenges

 <a href="https://www.codewars.com/kata/57e92e91b63b6cbac20001e5/train/javascript">1.
-Holiday VIII - Duty Free exercise</a>   `n/a`
+Holiday VIII - Duty Free exercise</a>   `DONE`
 ```
 function dutyFree(normPrice, discount, hol) {
   /*
     what would be the price of a bottle with the discount?
     normalPrice  --- 100%
     dicountPrice --- discount%
   */
   let dicountPrice = (normPrice * discount) / 100;
-  /* How many bottles at the discount price will cover the hol cost? */
+  // How many bottles at the discount price will cover the hol cost?
   let bottlesWithDicountPriceToCoverHoliday = hol / dicountPrice;
-  /* Please return an integer.
-Round down. */
+  // Please return an integer.
+Round down.
   let roundedResult = Math.floor(bottlesWithDicountPriceToCoverHoliday);
   return roundedResult;
 }